MasterFacilityList/mfl_admin_docs/docs/03_chrio.rst

 .. figure:: /_images/chrio/11_a_community_unit_list.png
     :scale: 100%
-    :alt: Listing all CHUs in the CHRIO's county
+    :alt: Viewing all CHUs in the CHRIO's county

 Approval/Rejection of Community Health Units